thehighnibble/thehighnibble.github.io/docs/imsai8080/assembly/README.md

 :::

 ::: tip
-Use the supplied black acrylic spacer and alignment tools.
+Use the supplied acrylic spacer and alignment tools.
 Tape them in place with the LEDs before you solder to help achieve the  alignment of each group of 8 LEDs.

-- My preference is to raise the LEDs 3mm off the PCB, the black acrylic spacer with 8 open vertical slots enables this.
+- My preference is to raise the LEDs 3mm off the PCB, the acrylic spacer with 8 open vertical slots enables this.
 You can, however, solder the LEDs sitting flush with the PCB.
-- The black acrylic alignment tool with 8 round holes should always be used to help align 8 LEDs at a time to be in alignment.
+- The acrylic alignment tool with 8 round holes should always be used to help align 8 LEDs at a time to be in alignment.
 Peel any covering off the alignment tool before using it.

 (see video, details to follow)
 :::